stonymf/bubble-radio/README.md

 # this can be any arbitrary string of characters
 # it just needs to match the "Authorization" value for incoming POST requests
 SECRET_KEY=yoursecretkey

+# port that Flask server will listen on, set it to an open port
+FLASK_PORT=5000

 ## Liquidsoap and Icecast config